TobyLobster/StarshipCommand2022/README.md

 ### Looking at the starship
 One thing the enemies do a lot is rotate themselves to point at your Starship before starting to fire.
 Given the (x,y) position on screen of an enemy (relative to your Starship) the code needs to work out which of the 32 angles is desired.

-In a picture, the number in red is the result we are looking for when inside the black or white segment:
+In this picture, the number in red is the result we are looking for when inside the black or white segment:

 ![32 Angles around a circle](documents/angles2.png)